JasonBock/NUnit.Experimental.TestAdapter/docs/notes.md

 I made a video on this.
 It's a little hard to tell just how much is gained with this approach, but it's not discouraging either.

 ### Step 8

+Seems like the "right" thing to do is to **not** reference either NUnit or Microsoft.TestPlatform.ObjectModel directly - meaning, there shouldn't be a dependency for these within the project itself.
+Only have Microsoft.TestPlatform.ObjectModel as a normal reference, which means it will be part of the dependency tree for the referencing project.
+They'll still have to reference NUnit, but that's "normal" as they'll be writing tests already.

+This means that:
+* I'll need ensure `NamespaceGatherer` has a way to put in a namespace via a string, as I'll need to ensure I have the "right" ones from NUnit and the object model types.
+* I'll no longer be able to compare to the `TestAttribute` symbol.
+I'll have to look at its name and containing assembly and ensure that it's either `Test` or `TestAttribute` and it's from `NUnit`.

+Type name: "TestAttribute"
+Namespace: "NUnit.Framework"
+Containing Assembly Name: "nunit.framework"

+OK, I finally realized the assembly name **has** to end with `.TestAdapter`, or at least `TestAdapter`.
+I know I saw a reference to this at some point, I need to find that link again.
+But...it finally works!